What Causes Clogged Pores and Comedones?

 Remember - every single product you put on your skin matters. and the order that you use them is important.

+The best way to get rid of clogged pores is to prevent them with the right skin care routine.
 Using the wrong cleanser or moisturizer can cause comedones because it can lead to inflammation and/ or dehydration that are known to cause clogged pores.

 Avoid comedogenic ingredients if you have a problem with clogged pores, comedones, and milia.

-The two best ingredients to clear pores are salicylic acid and retinol- but make sure these are right or your Baumann Skin Type before you use them.
+If you are past the point of prevention, the two best ingredients to clear pores are salicylic acid and retinol- but make sure these are right or your Baumann Skin Type before you use them.

 You can find a list of comedogenic cosmeceutical ingredient here at this link.